Kros-sk/TeaPie.Extensions/README.md

 - Generate new test cases
 - Preview HTTP files
 - Shift subsequent tests
+- Open Variables Editor

 ## Requirements

 - TeaPie installed on your system

 ## Release Notes

+### 0.0.21

+- ✨ Added Variables Editor for managing TeaPie variables
+  - Visual interface for editing variables in all scopes (Global, Environment, Collection, Test Case)
+  - Accessible from TeaPie Explorer and context menu
+  - Manual save functionality to control when changes are applied
+  - Automatic file watching to detect external changes

 ### 0.0.17